MANTA and Prolifics Announce Expanded Global Partnership

-TAMPA, Fla. and ORLANDO, Fla., Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Data lineage platform MANTA, and Prolifics, a leader in digital engineering and digital innovation consulting, today announced a global expansion of their strategic partnership.
+United States, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- TAMPA, Fla. and ORLANDO, Fla. - Jan.
+17, 2023 – Data lineage platform MANTA, and Prolifics, a leader in digital engineering and digital innovation consulting, today announced a global expansion of their strategic partnership.
 Building on their long-standing work together, the partnership will equip Prolifics’ clients with MANTA’s data lineage expertise to support a range of digital transformation projects.

 The expert team at Prolifics is trained to offer MANTA’s data lineage platform to its clients, counseling them on efforts to modernize and integrate new data systems, shift critical data to the cloud, automate processes, and apply analytics with sophisticated DataOps methods.